Steve Raney (Nash, 1974)

-Jon is the Chairman of the St John’s College Council, has served on Council for six years and has previously been a member of the Old Johannian Association governing body.
+Jon has served as Chairman of the St John’s College Council and has previously been a member of the Old Johannian Association governing body.
 He has been in sports medicine practice for more than 20 years and is currently Director of Waterfall Sports Orthopaedic Surgery in Johannesburg and is founder and director of Sports Concussion South Africa.
-Jon served two terms as the president of the South African Sports Medicine Association, services on Advisory Boards of World Rugby Rugby, South African Rugby and the University of Washington, Seattle Sports Health and Safety Institute.
+Jon served two terms as the president of the South African Sports Medicine Association; he also serves on the advisory boards of World Rugby, South African Rugby and the University of Washington, Seattle Sports Health and Safety Institute.
 He is a senior associate editor of the British Journal of Sports Medicine and Current Sports Medicine Reports in the USA.
 John has been team physician to school, club, provincial and international sports teams in rugby, cricket, soccer, athletics and basketball.

 Alistair Dry (Alston, 1979)